End of Term Testing and Results

 It is the responsibility of the departments to deliver/receive learners’ test papers/answer sheets and any other test materials to/from their faculty members.

-ETAD may provide support to departments, in all SCE locations, concerning the submission of test papers and any other test materials, as well as receiving learner answer sheets upon the department’s request.
+ETAD may provide support to departments, in all SCE locations, concerning submitting test papers and any other test materials as well as receiving learner answer sheets upon the department’s request.

 All grade change requests (Form G6-1March16) from faculty must have the approval of the relevant Department Director before being reflected on MIS by SEM Office.
 There are no exceptions.

-All learners can access their end of term grades from the AUC/SCE website.
+All learners can access their end of term grades from the AUC/SCE website (cf C5).

 All SCE learners have the right to review and/or question their final course grades in any program.

-Departments must handle learner requests within three working days of receipt of the form.
-Learners have the right to appeal any department decision to the associate dean for instructional affairs (ADIA).
+Departments must handle learner requests within three (3) working days of receipt of the form.
+Learners have the right to appeal any department decision to the Associate Dean for Instructional Affairs (ADIA).